civicrm/civicrm-core/ext/afform/docs/writing.md

 http://dmaster.localhost/civicrm/hello-world/#/?cid=123
 ```

 How do we use the `cid` to get information about the contact?
-Update `layout.html` to include data from APIv3:
+Update `layout.html` to fetch data with
+`Contact.get` API and the [afform-api3](https://github.com/totten/afform/blob/master/ang/afformCore/Api3Ctrl.md) utility:

 ```html
 <div ng-if="!routeParams.cid">